Handbells in Boston

 Joined BBR: January 2013

 Anna began ringing in 4th grade, and remained active in her church bell choir in Endicott, NY until she graduated from high school.
 She joined BBR in 2013 after a 20-year hiatus from bell-ringing.
-When not ringing, Anna works as a software developer and has performed in musicals with various community theater organizations.
+When not ringing, Anna works as a software developer and spends time on stage in musical theater productions.

 Emily Schlosnagle